Satoblu/hello-world/README.md

 # hello-world
 Hello World at its finest!

-Just another guy, writing another hellow world script, or program, or scrgram?
+Just another guy, writing another hello world script, or program, or scrgram?